 Which means the company’s hiring!
 Gametime needs full-time, work-from-home fan happiness associates.

-The company needs associates in Alabama, Alaska, Arizona, Colorado, Hawaii, Michigan, Nebraska, New Mexico, Ohio, Oklahoma, Oregon, Tennessee, Utah, Washington and Wyoming.
+The company needs associates in Alabama, Alaska, Arizona, Colorado, Hawaii, Michigan, New Mexico, North Carolina, Ohio, Oklahoma, Oregon, Tennessee, Utah and Washington.
 (If you hate the state restrictions, understand them better by reading this.)